rhodb/rhodb.github.io/_projects/arabic-problemset.markdown

 ---
 layout: page
-title: Creation of problem set on Sudanese Colloquial Araic
+title: Creation of problem set on Sudanese Colloquial Arabic
 description: For one of my core classes in the PhD curriculum at the University of Chicago, I created a problem set for undergraduates based on data from Sudanese Colloquial Arabic.
 img: /assets/img/arabic-language.jpg
 importance: 10